posted September 28, 2021

 This post was originally published in September 2017.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.

 Follow the recipe below for perfectly grilled spaghetti squash (my favorite grill for this is a pellet grill).
 Once you’ve got the cooking method down, you can start adding in some of these fun ideas for the perfect side dish or a complete meal!
 If you have any concerns or questions, pop them in the comments section below, and I’ll happily help you make the most of your grilled spaghetti squash!

 Grilled Spaghetti Squash

 - 1 teaspoon kosher salt

-- Cut the ends off of the spaghetti squash and then cut in half lengthwise.
+- Season the squash.
+Cut the ends off of the spaghetti squash and then cut in half lengthwise.
 Scrape out the seeds and pulp with a large spoon.
 Place each half of the squash cut side up on a metal baking sheet.
-Drizzle each half of the squash with the olive oil and season with salt and pepper.
+Drizzle each half of the squash with olive oil and season with salt and pepper.

-- Place the baking sheet on the side of your grill with no direct heat and close the lid.
+- Grill the spaghetti squash.
+Place the baking sheet on the side of your grill with no direct heat and close the lid.
 Roast for 45-60 minutes (depending on how big your squash is.
 Check the squash with a fork for tenderness, the strands should pull apart easily when it is done.

 join the grill squad